MarcSerraPeralta/py-package-template/README.md

 Below is a quick list of standard settings for the PR configuration.
 For more information, see the subsections below.
 ```
+Settings > Code and automation > Rules > Rulesetz > New branch ruleset
 - Name: pr_main
 - Bypass list: Repository Admin > Always allow
 - Target branches: Default